Adult Education: Past Studies at Grace

 Curious about what kinds of topics Grace takes on in its Sunday morning OASIS, weeknight virtual, and small group classes?
 Here is a list of recent studies, along with Power Points and handouts used in each study (where applicable).
-To see what the OASIS class is working on now–and what other adult education offerings are currently available–click here.
+To see what the OASIS class is working on now--and what other adult education offerings are currently available--click here.

 Reading Luke with Grace (Jan 3-Mar 28, 2021)

 Grace embarked on a church-wide study of the Gospel of Luke, reading 2 chapters a week.
 This included weekly discussions for adults on Sunday mornings and opportunities for children and youth as well.
 Check out the Read Luke with Grace page for more information and materials!

 As part of a church-wide study, Grace read and discussed The Acts of the Apostles, picking up where the Gospel of Luke ends.
 In Luke we see Jesus teaching counter-cultural ideas about welcoming the outsider, prioritizing the poor, and sitting at table with all of God's children.
 In our study of Acts, Grace adults explored how the early church put these teachings into practice, forming working communities that attempted to embody God's great love.
 How did the apostles handle differences in theology?
 How did they treat each other?
 How did the earliest Christian communities structure themselves during this turbulent era, what role did the Holy Spirit play, and what lessons can we draw for our own turbulent era?
 Click here to see the materials,.